LiymLab/cfDNAanalyzer/README.md

 ## Description

 ### Environment and installation
-Before using our tool, we advise using our packaged conda environment and running the script ```install_R_packages.R``` to avoid package version conflicts and the following errors.
+Before using our tool, we advise using our packaged conda environment and running the script ```install_R_packages.R``` to avoid package version conflicts and the following errors.<br>
 First, navigate to the directory ```cfDNAanalyzer/``` and run the following commands:
 ```
 conda create -n cfDNAanalyzer --clone ./envs/cfDNAanalyzer